tcjcodes/nutritional-therapy-site/src/content/about/index.md

 The Standard American Diet, rich in processed foods, lack the nutrients our bodies need to thrive.
 This dietary pattern has contributed to the rise of chronic illness such as autoimmune disorders, diabetes, heart disease, and cancer.
 I believe that a nutrient-dense, properly prepared, and ancestral-based whole-food diet is essential to supporting long-term heath.

 There is no one-size-fits-all approach to nutrition.
 Together, we will work to identify the best supports your body's unique healing process.
-In addition, I use professional-grade and food base supplements to provide specific nutrtients your body needs to restore balance and function.
+In addition, I use professional-grade and whole food base supplements to provide specific nutrients your body needs to restore overall balance and function.

 *​"All Disease begins in the Gut."* -Hippocrates